whatisaProCoder/odin-giphy-api-ui/README.md

 This project was built to learn asynchronous JavaScript concepts from The Odin Project's curriculum.
 It demonstrates how to fetch data from an external API and update the UI dynamically.

+The code follows a clean architecture approach with separation of concerns:

+- **API Layer**: Pure functions that return Promises (GIPHY.js)
+- **UI Layer**: Handles user interactions and updates the display (App.js)

 ## Features

 - Search for GIFs using keywords